Drive Reduction TheorySixth form students aged 17-18 in navy blazers and striped ties engage with Drive Reduction Theory using a model.

 1. Drive Reduction Theory and Eating Habits

 This discomfort acts as a motivator, driving the individual to seek and consume food to alleviate the hunger.
-This behavior is a prime example of the drive reduction theory in action, where the drive (hunger) leads to a behavior (eating) that reduces the drive, thereby restoring a state of equilibrium.
+This behaviour is a prime example of the drive reduction theory in action, where the drive (hunger) leads to a behaviour (eating) that reduces the drive, thereby restoring a state of equilibrium.

 2. Understanding Hydration through Drive Reduction Theory

-Just as with hunger, the drive reduction theory can also explain our drinking behavior.
+Just as with hunger, the drive reduction theory can also explain our drinking behaviour.
 Dehydration triggers a physiological drive for water, creating a state of discomfort.

 This discomfort motivates us to drink, thereby satisfying the drive and restoring our body's equilibrium.
-This example illustrates how the drive reduction theory can be applied to understand our basic survival behaviors.
+This example illustrates how the drive reduction theory can be applied to understand our basic survival behaviours.

 3. Drive Reduction Theory in the Classroom